May 1-2, 2017 at Ironwood CC (South)

-The SCGA Mid-Amateur Championship is limited to players with Handicap Indexes of 5.4 and below, and ages 25 and older.
+The SCGA Mid-Amateur Championship is open to members ages 25 and older with a Handicap Index of 5.4 and below.
 Competitors undergo 18 holes of qualifying play in order to reach the final field of 84 players.
 In the Championship, players compete over 54 holes of stroke play with the top 42 players and ties advancing after 36 holes to the final round.

 |2014||Ramie Sprinkling||Valencia CC|